[This is a guest post.]

 Humidify Your Home in Winter

 Just as the summer heat and humidity can brutalize your hardwood floors, winter weather can also wreak havoc on your wood floors.
 When you run your central heating unit tirelessly during the winter, you will notice that your skin dries out.
 The same thing happens to hardwood floors when they are exposed to a constant blast of heated, bone-dry air all winter.
 Too little humidity combined with heat can lead to cracking and damaged wood just like too much humidity can.
 To prevent this, it is important that you run a humidifier in your home during the winter to prevent the air from drying out too much.
+There are countless different models of humidifiers to choose from.
+So you will be able to find the best one to keep your floors looking new.

 Don’t Let Your Wood Feel Extremes